benvacha/mrkdwn/README.md

 ### Abbreviations
-- Defined abbreviations used in text are automatically markuped and do not need special markdown
+- Defined abbreviations used in text are automatically markuped and do not need special markdown.
-- `$[abbreviation]: full` will be removed from markup, but used to define an abbreviation
+- `$[abbreviation]: full` will be removed from markup, but used to define an abbreviation.
-- Abbreviation definitions can be anywhere in the markdown and will be markuped before any usage
+- Abbreviation definitions can be anywhere in the markdown and will be markuped before any usage.
-- Abbreviation definitions are case sensative and can contain multiple words and spaces
+- Abbreviation definitions are case sensative and can contain multiple words and spaces.
-- Duplicate abbreviation definitions will overwrite previous values
+- Duplicate abbreviation definitions will overwrite previous values.

 ###### mrkdwn
 ```